ChrisKneller/pygame-pathfinder/README.md

 Left click to create a wall or move the start and end points.

-Hold control and left click to create a sticky mud patch (which reduces movement speed to 1/3).
+Hold left <kbd>CTRL</kbd> and left click to create a sticky mud patch (which reduces movement speed to 1/3).

 The point of these mud patches is to showcase Dijkstra's algorithm (first) and A* (second) by adjusting the "distances" between the nodes: